cameronhirbodi/ch-design/_posts/portfolio/2019-01-30-challenger_3d.md

 ---
 layout: post_portfolio
 title: Dodge Challenger
-meta: This is a 3D rendering I am actively working on of a modern Dodge Challenger vehicle.
+meta: This is a 3D rendering currently in progress of a modern Dodge Challenger vehicle.
 category: portfolio
 tag: 3d
 permalink: portfolio/:title/